Medically Reviewed by Aaron Horn, LMFT, MA

 Is bipolar a disability?

 Depending on the severity of the condition, bipolar disorder can be considered a disability.
-If someone suffering from bipolar disorder is deemed unable to perform their normal everyday tasks -- they are disabled.
+If someone suffering from bipolar disorder is deemed unable to perform their normal everyday tasks -- they are considered to have a disability.

 Can you self diagnose bipolar?

 While you can do your research to compare what you’ve been feeling to bipolar symptoms, it’s inadvisable to try to diagnose bipolar disorder on your own.
-Seek the support of a licensed medical provider or therapist for an accurate diagnosis and proper treatment for bipolar disorder.
+Many times people label themselves or others as being “bipolar.”
+You should always seek the support of a licensed medical provider or therapist for an accurate diagnosis and proper treatment for bipolar disorder.